Intro | What is Cordyceps? | Benefits List | Types | How to Use | Precautions | Shop

 These cultivated versions are extremely concentrated, possessing close to the same health enhancing attributes as wild varieties because they are grown using wild spores, either of the Cordyceps militaris or Cs-4 sinensis species.

-C. sinensis is a highly revered athletic tonic for its revitalizing effects on physical stamina as well as its ability to help increase lung capacity and build muscle mass.
+C. sinensis is a highly revered athletic tonic for its revitalizing effects on physical stamina, encourage increased lung capacity and promoting a performance-enhancing outcome.
 It is often used by holistic bodybuilders in protein shakes as a pre-workout energy booster.

 In Chinese herbalism cordyceps is considered extremely beneficial as a major Chi tonic herb, one of the 3 treasures in TCM.
 The dried mushroom is often used in herbal formulas and can be blended with other energy adaptogens like astragalus, ginseng, maca, rhodiola and ashwagandha for increased effectiveness.